 punished or abandoned~ or having it be about "your

-- You received guidance and support to help you become the person
+- Clients received guidance and support to help them become the

 restructuring process helped my clients acquire nourishing,

 productive, healthy ways of talking to and treating themselves.

 This of course, exerted a positive influence on every aspect of

 growth is cumulative, but seldom linear.